yiansher/-My_Driver/README.md

 ## UART

-1. use rt_thread's rt_buffer_t, create a ring buffer
+1. use rt_thread's rt_buffer_t, create a ring buffer, tried the transmit and receive test, and success